MaciejPrzybylo/ci-project/README.md

 Diagram shown below illustrates the connections between all the ms. At the current stage the role-service and group-service are working components but they are not integrated into the system.
 Reading diagram from the bottom shows the dependecy of each microservice.
 ![Microservice Architecture](Architecture.png)

+### 4. Dockerfiles and Images
+Each folder contains a presetup Dockerfile which can be used to create docker images which are necessery to deploy the application.
+The application can be run by running all the images in the right order through utilisation of the project architecture.
+However as intial automation an docker-compose.yaml file was created which runs all the services in correct order.

 ### 3. Setup

 The following section will go through the process of setting up working enviroment and running the application on the linux machine.